RandomDudeXLD/PRWS-Changelogs/README.md

 - Updated the SetJoin and SetExit commands to work properly.
 - Updated the global error handler.
 - Removed unneeded commands.
-- Added the Font command (AKA TextChange).
+- Added the Font command (font-change).
 - Updated the ToS and Privacy Policy.

 **Version 3.7: Released on ?? ??, 2026**